New England Forestry Foundation

 East Lyme, Hartland, Pomfret, Woodstock

 Welcome to another one of those weird pages that is a category unto itself.
 The New England Forestry Foundation is… a foundation that cares about forests in New England.
-They own four forests in Connecticut and I know that two of them have trails, so they get a page.
+They own four forests in Connecticut and they claim that they have trails, so they get a page.
 You are now reading that page.
 You are awesome.

 I’ve spent some time poking around NEFF’s website and was a bit startled to read this: